-If the value of that 1 BTC drops more than 5% during the duration of the loan, then YouHodler is forced to sell the collateral to avoid loss and closet the loan.
+If the value of that 1 BTC drops more than 5% during the loan term, then YouHodler is forced to sell the collateral to avoid loss and close the loan.
 So one must first carefully measure the risk before deciding which loan plan is best.
 Loan #2 and #3 have less risk in regards to the Price Down Limit levels but they also come with more expensive loan fees and borrowers get less money for their collateral.
 Nevertheless, each loan has its place in time in the crypto world.
 The borrower just needs to decide when to use them.

 Getting a loan is not just about borrowing money to pay off a debt or buy a large purchase you can’t afford.
 Loans are strategic instruments used by professional traders every single day.
 At the most basic level, YouHoder clients take crypto loans to help them get more capital for buying crypto without selling their favorite assets.